 The Certificate of Finances form and bank statement are due prior to enrollment.
 Mills cannot issue your form I-20 without these documents.

 US government regulations require that international students show evidence of guaranteed funds to support their tuition and living expenses while studying in the US.

 These funds may be provided by a person other than the student and this may be indicated on the Certificate of Finances form.
 Official documentation of the funds, usually in the form of a bank statement, is also required.

 Many of our programs offer merit-based scholarships for international students.
 Please contact the program directly or visit our tuition and financial aid pages to learn more.
 Many third party or country-specific organizations may offer scholarships to international students.
 Please refer to this sampling of outside scholarships.

 International applicants should be aware that financial assistance is very limited.
 Even applicants who receive financial aid must be prepared to contribute significantly to the cost of their education.

 Obtaining a Visa

 When we send you the I-20 form, you will take the form, passport, and proof of your ability to support your college education (bank statements, letters of credit, scholarship letter, etc.) to the nearest US consulate.
+Please make an appointment in advance.
 An official at the consulate will stamp an F-1 visa inside your passport.
 Together with your I-20 form, this visa will enable you to enter the United States and to be a student at the institution named on the I-20.
-Should you change your mind and decide to study at another institution, you may jeopardize your student status and may not be allowed to remain in the country.
+Should your plans of study change, you must contact us immediately to update your record and status.
 Consult with the nearest US consulate or embassy if you have any questions about the visa application process.

 Do You Have Questions?

-If you have further questions about the graduate admission application process, please contact the Office of Graduate Admission at 510.430.3309 or firstname.lastname@example.org.
+If you have further questions about the graduate admission application process, please contact the Office of Graduate Admissions at +1.510.430.3309 or firstname.lastname@example.org.